GERLCA/GERLCA_parametric_LCA/README.md

 The results of each run are saved as a text file in the same folder that the input parameter text file is saved.

+## License

+Licensed under GNU General Public License v3.0: "Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights."

+Please cite this GitHub package when using it in a study for publication.

 ## Questions

 Please read the comments at the top of each code and the comments within the codes for additional notes on how to proceed appropriately with the analyses.